 As the chasm between traditional propaganda and the people’s understanding of their reality continues to widen, and the bottom-up forces empowering the North Korean people continue to increase, the regime will be forced to adapt its propaganda to align more with reality and actually allow a better standard of living in order to maintain long-term power and control, or else see its propaganda become increasingly irrelevant or even counter-productive.

 North Koreans who are now in their 20s and early 30s came of age after the collapse of the state-socialist economy–an era of marketization and eroding state relevance–and that is the only North Korea they remember.
 They are the Jangmadang Generation (jangmadang is North Korean for ‘market’) and their attitudes, values and even behaviors are significantly different from their parents’ and grandparents’ generations.

 The Jangmadang Generation grew up in an era where people had to fend for themselves.
 Many of them never relied on the state for work, food, wealth, status, protection or information.
 Traditional ideology seems hollow and irrelevant to them, and they are more influenced by foreign media.
 It is no surprise then that many of these young North Koreans show more interest in foreign films, fashions and music, and feel little attachment to the regime or the leadership, seeing regime officials as takers rather than providers and as the source of problems inside the country.
 They have less respect for the regime compared to previous generations, and this demographic is only going to grow with time.
 They will be crucial in pushing for change in the future.

 Outflow of People

 Since the famine, North Koreans who have been able to have been fleeing the country in their thousands, even risking their lives to do so.
-Over 25,000 North Korean refugees have made it all the way to South Korea, and an estimated 30,000-50,000 are currently in China.
+Over 28,000 North Korean refugees have made it all the way to South Korea, with an unknown number still in limbo in China.